beigerice/Project-Euler/README.md

 # Project-Euler
-Python code solving problems from Project Euler
+Python code to solve problems from Project Euler